amlel-el-mahrouss/xage/README.txt

 NOTICE, 'XPX ADVANCED GAME ENGINE'
 ==================================

-This contains no game, only rendering, network, audio, and basic things.
+This is a template repository, containing code to make a basic game powered by XAGE.

 REQUIREMENTS:
 =============